marick/ecto_test_data_builder/USE.md

 We need a simple way to insert a single animal into the database.
 I'm
-using ExMachina LINKY for that.
+using [ExMachina](https://hexdocs.pm/ex_machina/readme.html) for that.
 With ExMachina, the code to create an `Animal` that's not been persisted to the database looks like this:

 ```elixir